-From a child thou hast known the holy Scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus.
+From a child you have known the holy Scriptures, which are able to make you wise unto salvation through faith which is in Messiah Yahushua [Christ Jesus].
 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works.
 (2Timothy 3:15-17)

 It should be realized that the only Scriptures at the time Paul wrote this letter to Timothy consisted solely of the Old Testament!
 If the Torah has been replaced, how could it be profitable?